na-trium-144/falling-nikochan/README.md

         # or
         bun i
         ```
+* Common files (chart/)
+    * When you make any changes, you need to run tsc to re-compile them into js files so that they can be imported correctly in the frontend and backend:
+    ```sh
+    npm run t
+    # or
+    bun t
+    ```
 * Backend
     * Built with Hono, so it can be run with many runtimes.
     * For a local development environment, server can be run with Node.js or Bun (`http://localhost:8787`)